 The trap here is to equate your disappointment in your harvest, with the potential of your relationship, or the nature of your partner.
 This is the time when many couples decide “we just aren’t compatible”, “I love them, but I’m not in love with them” or that the grass is greener on the other side of the fence.

 It is such a deep loss to walk away at this time, without seeing this as an opportunity to move forwards together!
-Rarely do couples ‘get it right’ the first time around![Watch this space for a deep dive into Autumn, coming in March 2019]
+Rarely do couples ‘get it right’ the first time around![Click here for a deep dive into the Autumn of Love]

 The Winter of Love

 And so we find ourselves now at the time of the 7 year itch… Winter is the time for death, and for dreaming.
 The energy is of REFLECTION.
 It is not a time for action, it is time to hibernate, rest, and recover.

 It can be the death of a dream, of an old version of you, of a project.
 That can be a painful thing, and also worth celebrating with the bittersweet joy of something well-loved and now finished.
 Without purposeful reflection and closing of chapters, we find ourselves merrily led by our noses to a future not of our choosing.